phoenix-rtos/phoenix-rtos-doc/quickstart/riscv64-virt.md

 This version is designated for RISC-V 64 processor based virt machine implemented by `qemu-system-riscv64`.
 To launch this version two files should be downloaded - kernel file integrated with SBI firmware with embedded UART16550 interface driver, dummyfs filesystem and `psh` shell and disk image with ext2 filesystems.

-The kernel file image can be downloaded from
-The disk image can be downloaded from:

 ## Running image under qemu
 To run image under qemu you should type: